Swati7135/Amazon-Sales-Performance-Analysis-using-SQL-Dashboard-Visualization/README.md

 - Discounted orders contribute strongly to total revenue, indicating price sensitivity

 ## Dashboard
-An interactive dashboard was created using HTML, JavaScript, and Plotly.js to visualize:
+## Dashboard

+An interactive dashboard was developed to communicate analytical insights derived from SQL queries.
+The dashboard focuses on presenting key business metrics and trends in a clear and intuitive manner.
+Plotly.js was used for data visualization, with lightweight HTML and JavaScript utilized only to structure the dashboard and enable data loading.

 - Key KPIs (Total Revenue, Total Orders, Average Order Value)
 - Revenue trends over time